End-to-End Dense Video Grounding via Parallel Regression: Experiment

-Compared with ActivityNet Captions, TACoS has a longer average duration of videos and a shorter average length of temporal moments described by language queries, which is more challenging.
+\textbf{Study on the proposal-level attention loss.} Compared with ActivityNet Captions, TACoS has a longer average duration of videos and a shorter average length of temporal moments described by language queries, which is more challenging.
 Therefore, we conduct ablation study on our proposed proposal-level attention loss on TACoS.
 We re-train our model with the following settings: 1) PRVG (bbox): trained with only temporal boundary regression loss.
-2) PRVG (bbox + pw): trained with temporal boundary regression loss and position-wise attention loss \cite{yuan2019find}.
+2) PRVG (bbox + pw): trained with temporal boundary regression loss and position-wise attention loss~\citep{yuan2019find}.
 3) PRVG (bbox + pl): trained with temporal boundary regression loss and our proposed proposal-level attention loss.
-Table \ref{table5} shows the performance comparisons.
-Adding these two attention loss to bbox loss both improve the performance of PRVG, but our proposed proposal-level attention loss achieves better results.
+Table \ref{table3} shows the performance comparisons.
+Adding these two attention losses to bbox loss both improve the performance of PRVG, but our proposed proposal-level attention loss achieves better results, which demonstrates the effectiveness of the proposal-level attention loss.
+More in-depth analysis of proposal-level attention loss is described in section \ref{Qualitative_Analysis}.

+\textbf{Study on sampling methods for video clips.} We try two sampling methods to reduce the number of video clips for fast processing, including average pooling and TSN sampling~\citep{wang2016temporal}.
+For average pooling, we aggregate the features of adjacent video clips into one feature.
+For TSN, we uniformly sample one clip for one segment.
+We sample 512 clips for both methods.
+Table \ref{table4} shows that PRVG with TSN sampling achieves better performance, which we conjecture that average pooling may over-smooth the temporal information and random sampling in TSN can be regarded as a kind of data augmentation.
+Therefore, we adopt TSN as the default sampling method.